serenevoid/serenevoid.github.io/src/content/blog/diy-web-relay-switch-part-1.md

 from home, there was no way she could test this without asking for help from others who would be available on-site.
 But what if no one was available when she needed it?

 There should be a way to resolve this issue, right?
-Maybe a remote controlled power switch that can be controlled from anywhere?
+Maybe a power switch that can be controlled from anywhere?
+A smart switch with a UI?

 This idea reignited my passion for hands-on engineering.
 I went back to my old university projects and write-ups for inspiration.
 I dug out my trusty Arduino Uno from the tinkering kit I hadn’t touched in years.
-As tradition goes, I flashed the Blink program to test if the board was still alive and it was.
+As tradition goes, I flashed the Blink program to test if the board was still alive.

+It was time to create a test circuit with a small relay module to see if my plan would work.

 ### The Prototype
 #### Components